Auto Note Importer

 SettingDescription

-Filename FieldField to use for note filenames (safe types only)
+Filename FieldField used for note filenames (safe types only)

 New File LocationDestination folder in your vault